 Each administration of the NAEP assessment requires a new configuration of the student booklets given to students and how they are distributed to schools.
 To allow for wide content coverage within the limited testing time for each student, the instrument configuration entails a three-step design process for the subject areas to be assessed:

 Second, the spiraling scheme is designed.
 Spiraling refers to interleaving booklets systematically so that when they are handed out in the specified order, any group of students will receive approximately the target proportions of different types of booklets.
+This same process is applied in the development of digital test forms and contextual questionnaires for NAEP's computer-delivered assessments.

 The third aspect is the bundling design.
 In 2003, NAEP test developers introduced an enhanced bundling design, referred to as vertical bundling.
 Vertical bundling has flexibility with respect to bundle length and reduces the required number of different bundles, decreasing booklet wastage, and improving balance of within-session booklet pairings.